terminusdb/terminusdb/README.md

 ### Running from source

-Before you can begin modeling and manipulating data in TerminusDB, you need to get some required libraries and software.
+Before you can begin modeling and manipulating data in Terminus Server, you need to get some required libraries and software.

 #### SWIPL

-To use TerminusDB, you will need the SWIPL installation of prolog.
-To install this in Debian variants simply use the apt package manager:
+To use Terminus Server, you will need the SWIPL installation of prolog.
+To install this in Debian variants simply use the apt package
+manager:

 ```
 apt install swi-prolog